Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Day: calendar day;

-Durable data carrier: any means that enables the consumer or entrepreneur to store information addressed personally to him in a way that allows future consultation and unchanged reproduction of the stored information.
+Durable data carrier: any means that enables the consumer or entrepreneur to store information addressed personally to them in a way that allows future consultation and unchanged reproduction of the stored information.

 Right of withdrawal: the possibility for the consumer to withdraw from the distance contract within the reflection period;

-Model form: the model form for withdrawal provided by the entrepreneur that a consumer can fill in when he wants to exercise his right of withdrawal.
+Model form: the model form for withdrawal provided by the entrepreneur that a consumer can fill in when exercising their right of withdrawal.

-Entrepreneur: the natural or legal person who offers products and/or services at a distance to consumers;
+Entrepreneur: the natural or legal person who offers products and/or services remotely to consumers;

-Distance contract: a contract concluded within the framework of a system organized by the entrepreneur for the distance sale of products and/or
+Distance contract: an agreement concluded within the framework of a system organized by the entrepreneur for the remote sale of products and/or

-services, up to and including the conclusion of the contract, exclusively using one or more techniques for distance communication;
+services, up to and including the conclusion of the agreement, only one or more techniques for distance communication are used;

-Technique for distance communication: means that can be used for concluding a contract, without the consumer and entrepreneur being present in the same place at the same time.
+Distance communication technology: means that can be used for concluding an agreement without the consumer and entrepreneur being physically present in the same space at the same time.

 General Terms and Conditions: these General Terms and Conditions of the entrepreneur.